The-Tech-Lord/Charged-Mobs-Files/README.md

 # Charged Mobs Files
 Place where my friends can download the creations I make!

+The READMD.md files in the other folders for the games / creations I've made tell you how to play / use the application.

 ## How to Download an Executable File

 1. Click on the folder which contains the file you want to download: